andersonopt/website/content/solutions/ao-energy-market.md

 ### AO Energy Markets

-#### Understand interconnection considerations and the financial viability of a site early on so you can focus on the right projects.
+#### Understand interconnection considerations and the financial viability of a site early on, so you can focus on the right projects.

 Quickly test different simulations and adjust assumptions to understand key considerations, including: basis risk, pricing, congestion, and overall financial viability of a site.